 The good news is that this problem is not insurmountable.
 To help you think about what this means for your own hiring, we've worked with the Business-Higher Education Forum to examine the landscape of jobs requiring data science and analytics competencies and skills.
-We'd like to share our data-driven predictions about what you will need to do to hire the best in 2017.
+We'd like to share our data-driven predictions about what you will need to do to hire the best.

 Why should you care?
 The analytics skills are needed now

 Data science and analytics skills most wanted in these states

 Data science jobs in innovative industries like information technology can take twice as long to fill than the national benchmark average for B.A.+ jobs of 45 days.1 Requirements data science and analytics jobs are often multidisciplinary and they all require an ability to link analytics to creating value for the organization.
 The analytics and technology skills vary widely, but candidates must also demonstrate skills related to problem-solving in the workplace, including soft skills such as communication, creativity, and teamwork.
 This holistic skill set is rare, so you should expect to compete fiercely for T-shaped individuals, as they are now often called (those with a principle competency, plus well-honed broad skills to help them cross functions or domains).

 1 Source: Burning Glass Technologies.
 Burning Glass mined 26.9 million US job postings from 2015 to identify 2.3 million jobs that represent the data science and analytics landscape.